millerms/RecoveryDharmaBVT/_pages/buddhist-foundations.md

 If you’re more of a listener, these two talks offer different but complementary doorways into the heart of practice.
 One speaks to our deeper sense of identity and belonging, the other to the power of living deliberately and with awareness:
 {: .reveal .reveal--up }

 - **[Alan Watts: The Real You](https://youtu.be/mMRrCYPxD0I?si=tNn3_KuxT-7LYDHR)** – A poetic exploration of selfhood, illusion, and interconnectedness.
-Watts invites us to relax the grip of ego and glimpse the mystery of who—or what—we really are.
+Watts invites us to relax the grip of ego and glimpse the mystery of who, or what, we really are.
 {: .reveal .reveal--up }

 - **[Sam Harris: The Logic of Practice](https://www.youtube.com/watch?v=2vcisHKJ3JA)** – A modern and direct talk on why meditation matters.
 Harris explains how mindfulness can illuminate suffering, reveal insight, and transform daily life.